HiRookie9/PicoAudio2/README.md

 Alternatively, you can use the script *"utils/infer.py"* to infer with llm (please enter your API key in *"utils/llm.py"*).

 There are still some bugs when loading checkpoints with AutoModel, which may slightly reduce sound quality.
 If you are pursuing a better user experience or evaluating models, please use the following code instead.
-We will fix this issue before 2025/10/18.
+We will fix this issue soon.

 ---